 Acceptances arise when the Group is under an obligation to make payments against documents drawn under letters of credit.
 Acceptances specify the amount of money, the date and the person to which the payment is due.
-After acceptance, the instrument becomes an unconditional liability (time draft) of the Group and is therefore recognized as a financial liability in the consolidated statement of financial position with a corresponding contractual right of reimbursement from the customer recognized as a financial asset.
-Acceptances have been considered within the scope of IFRS 9 - Financial Instruments and continued to be recognized as a financial liability in the consolidated statement of financial position with a contractual right of reimbursement for as financial asset.
+After acceptance, the instrument becomes an unconditional liability (time draft) of the Group therefore recognized as a financial liability in the consolidated statement of financial position with a corresponding customer recognized reimbursement the as contractual of from а Acceptances have been considered within the scope of IFRS 9 - Financial Instruments and continued to be recognized as a financial liability in the consolidated statement of financial position with a contractual right of reimbursement from the customer as a financial asset.
 Therefore, commitments with respect to acceptances have been accounted for as financial assets and financial liabilities.